JayWIlsonJr/Notes/class-13/README.md

 - For each post returned, create a DOM element and insert it into the DOM.

 ## Principles
-### Do the simplest thing that could possible work.
+### Do the simplest thing that could possibly work.
 Don't overthink things.
 If it works, don't make it more complicated.

 ### Don't repeat yourself